thoughtbot/gitsh/README.md

 The `gitsh` program is an interactive shell for git.
 From within `gitsh` you can issue any git command, even using your local aliases and configuration.

+## Why should you use gitsh?

+* Avoid typing `git` over and over and over:

+        sh$ gitsh
+        gitsh% status
+        gitsh% add .
+        gitsh% commit -m "Ship it!"

+* Hit <kbd>return</kbd> with no command to run `git status`, saving even more typing.
+* Tab completion for git commands, aliases, and branches without modifying your shell settings, and without any extra setup for aliases and third party git commands.
+* Information about the state of your git repository in the prompt, without modifying your shell settings.

 ## Installing gitsh

 * On Mac OS X, via homebrew: